eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.1.15 National Accreditation Bodies

-National Accreditation Bodies (NAB) under Regulation (EC) No 765/2008[^13] are the bodies in Member States that performs accreditation with authority derived from the Member State.
+National Accreditation Bodies (NAB) under Regulation (EC) No 765/2008[^13] are the bodies in Member States that perform accreditation with authority derived from the Member State.
 NABs accredit CABs as competent, independent, and supervised professional certification bodies in charge of certifying products/services/processes